-‘Sprinter’ is a film directed by Storm Saulter that follows the life of a Jamaican teenager Akeem Sharp (Dale Elliot) who aspires to run track.
-The award-winning film explores the life of its central character Akeem and his family.
+‘Sprinter’ is a film directed by Storm Saulter that follows the life of a Jamaican teenager, Akeem Sharp (Dale Elliot), who aspires to run track.
+The award-winning film explores the life of its central character, Akeem, and his family.
 Akeem’s mother works illegally in the US to provide for the family, whereas his father, a constant drunk, tries to take care of his two sons.
 Set in the rustic life of Jamaica, the film is an emotional rendering of Akeem’s dream to provide for his family.

 No, ‘Sprinter’ is not based on a true story.
 That said, the socio-political reality of the film is very much rooted in real life and perhaps the central message of the whole film.
 The first issue it addresses is the lack of resources for a budding athlete.
 Akeem, in more ways than one, has to go through undue pressure to actualize his dreams.
-As a young boy, there are several distractions and dangers he edges by without proper guidance.
+As a young boy, he has several distractions and dangers he edges by without proper guidance.
 His father is unable to give him the necessary guidance he needs, and neither can his brother, who is often consumed with jealousy about Akeem’s rising popularity.
 Akeem’s immediate socio-political background is the real struggle he needs to leave behind before he can run free and uninhibited on the tracks.
 This is a homage to many who have to break the social bondage before they can chase their dreams.

 Gang Violence and Unemployment